 The Amalfi Coast towns are even more breathtaking in person and just imagine each morning stepping out on your balcony and enjoying breakfast with the Mediterranean as your backdrop.

-It felt like I was in a dream from the food, wine, limoncello to the beautiful people – This was the vacation of a lifetime so if you want to visit some the best Amalfi Coast towns keep reading my guide.
+It felt like I was in a dream from the food, wine, and limoncello to the beautiful people – This was the vacation of a lifetime so if you want to visit some of the best Amalfi Coast towns and look for things to do in Amalfi keep reading.

 Where To Make Your Home Base on Amalfi Coast

-If you are not afraid to explore the long windy roads along the coast I suggest renting a car find an organized tour to see the towns along the coast.
+If you are not afraid to explore the long windy roads along the coast you should rent a car, let the top down and enjoy the scenery.

 Day 1: Praiano + Positano